Register

 Introduction to System Data Models

-This section focuses on how to define and implement Data Models for a Game System in Foundry Virtual Tabletop.
-For more detailed information on Data Models themselves, please see this article and view the documentation here.
+This article focuses on how to utilize Type Data Models for a Game System in Foundry Virtual Tabletop.
+For more information on Data Models themselves, please refer to the following resources:

-Data Models themselves are lightweight classes that can be defined very simply.
-Here we will take an example system template and construct a corresponding Data Model for it.
+Type Data Models themselves are lightweight classes that can be defined very simply.
+Here we will take an example system template and construct a corresponding Type Data Model for it.

 static defineSchema() {